awsdocs/amazon-detective-user-guide/doc_source/profile-panel-drilldown-overall-api-volume.md

 Note that Detective began to store and display the service name for API calls as of July 14, 2021\.
 That date is highlighted on the profile panel timeline\.
 For activity that occurs before that date, the service name is **Unknown service**\.

-## Content of the activity details \(users, roles, accounts, role sessions, EC2 instances\)<a name="drilldown-api-volume-content"></a>
+## Content of the activity details \(users, roles, accounts, role sessions, EC2 instances, S3 buckets\)<a name="drilldown-api-volume-content"></a>

-For users, roles, accounts, and role sessions, the activity details contain the following information:
+For users, roles, accounts, role sessions, and S3 buckets, the activity details contain the following information:
 + Each tab provides information about the set of API calls that were issued during the selected time range\.

+  For S3 buckets, the information reflects API calls that were made to the S3 bucket\.

   The API calls are grouped by the services that called them\.
+For S3 buckets, the service is always Amazon S3\.
 If Detective cannot determine the service that issued a call, the call is listed under **Unknown service**\.
 + For each entry, the activity details show the number of successful and failed calls\.
 The **Observed IP addresses** tab also shows the location of each IP address\.
 + Each entry also shows information about who made the calls\.
 For accounts, the activity details identify the users or roles\.
 For roles, the activity details identify the role sessions\.
 For users and role sessions, the activity details identify the access key identifiers \(AKIDs\)\.